 Despite being a relatively new mortgage company, loanDepot has quickly grown into a serious player.

-From its headquarters in Foothill Ranch, CA, loanDepot is licensed to operate in all 50 states and has almost 200 branches or “lending stores.”
-It’s also America’s fourth-largest mortgage lender according to the Consumer Financial Protection Bureau.
+From its headquarters in Foothill Ranch, California, loanDepot is licensed to operate in all 50 states and has almost 200 branches or “lending stores.”
+It’s also one of America’s largest mortgage lenders according to data filed under the Home Mortgage Disclosure Act.

-So, what’s loanDepot’s special sauce?
-Many customers choose the company for its innovative technology and good customer support.
+So, what’s loanDepot’s secret to success?
+Many borrowers choose the company for its innovative technology and good customer support.

-LoanDepot’s main proprietary technology, called “mello smartloan,” pairs borrowers with loans based on their “income, employment, and assets” — all of which happens online.
+The company’s main proprietary technology, called “mello smartloan,” pairs borrowers with loans based on their income, employment, and assets — all of which happens online.
 Ideally, this should make the process of getting a home loan simpler and faster.

-But with loanDepot’s decision not to post rates online, you’ll have to commit to an application in order to learn whether it’s the cheapest lender for you.
+But with loanDepot’s decision not to post rates online, you’ll have to commit to a preapproval application in order to learn whether it’s the cheapest lender for you.

-Unless you happen to live near one of loanDepot’s few branches, you’ll likely end up handling the majority of your home financing online, backed up by phone calls with one of the company’s 2,000+ licensed loan officers.
+Unless you happen to live near one of loanDepot’s few branches, you’ll likely end up handling the majority of your home financing online, backed up by phone calls with one of the company’s thousands of licensed loan officers.